somhi/PCXT_DeMiSTify/sidi/README.md

 ### STATUS

+* CGA not implemented due to lack of BRAM in this board.
 * Open OSD with F12 key.
-Go to Video and change to MDA ouput.
-Then Load ROMs and Reset.
+Go to Video and change CGA to MDA output.
+The Splash screen should appear.
+Then Load XT BIOS ROM (and XTIDE 16 kB if not included in the main BIOS) and Reset from OSD.

-* CGA not implemented due to lack of BRAM in this board.
+* Notes about ROMs:
+  - Not all ROMs work with MDA video: (YUKO ST and PCXT31 works), (TANDY, micro8088, IBM5160, full XTIDE BIOS do not work).
+  - If you load a BIOS that does not work with MDA you need to power cycle the board.
+  - Sometimes a double Reset is needed (that might be outdated with the latest BIOS Loader by kitune-san)
 * **UART port is required to be used to load the OS through the serdrive app.**

 **Bugs**: